threepointone/partyserver/packages/partyserver/README.md

 - `fetch(request)` - PartyServer overrides the `fetch` method to add the lifecycle methods to the server instance.
 In most cases you don't have to implement this mehod yourself.
 If you do (for example, to add request handling before any lifecycle methods are called), make sure to call `super.fetch(request)` as appropriate to ensure the lifecycle methods are called.

-- `alarm()` - Implement this method to handle alarms.
+- `alarm()` - _You should not implement/override this yourself, use `onAlarm()` instead._ This method is called whenever an alarm is triggered.
 This is the only way to run code after the server has been evicted.
 Read more about alarms [here](https://developers.cloudflare.com/durable-objects/api/alarms/).

-- Do not implement any of these methods on your server class: `webSocketMessage` /`webSocketClose` / `webSocketError`.
+- Do not implement any of these methods on your server class: `webSocketMessage` /`webSocketClose` / `webSocketError` / alarm.
 We override them to call the lifecycle methods in hibernation mode.

 ### Connection Properties